madkap/jekyll-now/_posts/2017-9-21-Rails-sorting-drag-drop.md

 ---
 layout: post
 title: Sorting Drag and Drop
-tags:
-- rails
-- solution
+description: How to execute Sorting with jQuery-ui and rails
-- tutorial
+tags: rails solution tutorial
 ---

 Source [GoRails](https://gorails.com/episodes/sortable-drag-and-drop) tutorial on Sorting with Drag and Drop.